The Whisky Road (Priest's Road)

 This old route has only been part-surveyed; here we look at it in two sections:

 i) Northwest of Stonyford, an old cast-iron ScotWays sign (NO502727) points the way to the Clash of Wirren.
 The track heads north to Tarfside by the east of East Knock and the west of Cowie Hill.
-The direct path to Tarfside is via the Buskhead Bridge, but unfortunately this bridge is in a poor and deteriorating condition (2011).
-As the adjacent ford at Buskhead is not advised, for the time being it may be better to follow other rights of way to Dalbrack in order to cross the river there instead, then head to Tarfside along the road.
+The direct path to Tarfside is via the Buskhead Bridge, but unfortunately this bridge is in a poor and deteriorating condition.
+The Heritage Paths project is informed that a local group is actively trying to get this bridge back into use.
+As use of the adjacent ford at Buskhead is not advised, for the time being it may be better to follow other rights of way to Dalbrack in order to cross the river there instead, then head to Tarfside along the road.

-ii) Southeast of Stonyford the path is a lot less distinct and harder to find.
-We have no recent survey of this southernmost section of the path and would be grateful for an update.
+ii) East of Stonyford on the north side of the West Water, the path is less distinct and harder to find.
+We have no recent survey of this southernmost section of the Priest's Road, so would be grateful for an update.

-The section of this path between Tarfside and Stonyford is known as the Priest's Road.
-It is not known exactly why it is so-called, but presumably it must have been used at some time by a minister to get to his parish church.
-Additionally, on the OS 6" mapping, east of East Knock and northeast of Clash of Wirren can be seen the words Chapmans Holms.
+On both the first and second edition OS 6" mapping, east of East Knock and northeast of Clash of Wirren can be seen the words Chapmans Holms (NO494795).
 A chapman was an itinerant trader who would visit householders selling wares or services and were thus hugely important in remote areas.
-The name on the maps is another clue as to who may have used the path in the past.
+The name on the maps is another clue as to who may have used this route in the past.